 ▹ indicates offered in the upcoming term[s]

-Fundamentals of Geographic Information Systems
+Spatial Thinking with Geographic Information Systems

 Natural Resource Allocation

 Bill has worked worldwide on geographic information systems (GIS) projects in Indonesia, Malaysia, Philippines, Bangladesh, Botswana, Lesotho, Bulgaria, and Uzbekistan.